kielleyy/election-analysis/README.md

 ## Election Audit Script: Future Use
 This script can automate the tabulation of future elections with slight modification.
 Modifications may include:
 - Changing file names to properly identify input and output files. the proper input file (lines 19, 22)
-- If the headers of future input files don’t match current inputs: adjust indices referenced in the “for row” loop to find candidate and county names (lines 61, 64)
+- If the headers of future input files don’t match current inputs: adjust indices referenced in the for loop which runs through rows to find candidate and county names (lines 61, 64)